-Northrop Grumman Policy on Human Trafficking and Modern Slavery
+Northrop Grumman Policy on Human Trafficking, Modern Slavery and Human Rights

-As a responsible corporate citizen, Northrop Grumman fully supports the elimination of human trafficking and slavery, including from the supply chain.
-Our policies, practices and procedures reflect our strong commitment to human rights as set forth in the Universal Declaration of Human Rights and sound employment practices.
+The Company is strongly committed to supporting and maintaining the highest standards of ethical conduct and respect for human rights.
+This respect is embedded in the Company’s culture and reflected in the Company’s Human Rights Policy adopted in 2013.
+As a responsible corporate citizen, Northrop Grumman fully supports the elimination of human trafficking and slavery, including from the supply chain at all tiers.
+Our policies, practices and procedures reflect our commitment to human rights as set forth in the Universal Declaration of Human Rights and sound employment practices.

 We require prospective suppliers to complete a due diligence process during which we: (1) collect information from the supplier; (2) review the supplier’s reputation and background; and (3) conduct a risk-based assessment of certain suppliers operating in international locations.
-Suppliers that pose potentially higher risks of human trafficking and/or slavery may be subject to more detailed risk assessments and additional oversight, if necessary, to help ensure compliance with our policies and procedures and applicable law.
+Suppliers that pose potentially higher risks of human trafficking and/or slavery may be subject to more detailed risk assessments and additional oversight including physical inspections, if necessary, to help ensure compliance with our policies and procedures and applicable law.

 U.S. Government Contracts